Hawley Harvey Crippen: New scientific evidence

 The same research team also argued that a scar found on the torso's abdomen, which the original trial's prosecution argued was the same one Mrs. Crippen was known to have, was incorrectly identified.
-The scientists found hair follicles in the tissue which should not be present in scars (a medical fact which Crippen's defence used at his trial).
+The scientists found hair follicles in the tissue, which should not be present in scars, a medical fact that Crippen's defence used at his trial.
 Their research was published in the August 2010 issue of the Journal of Forensic Sciences.

+Inconsistencies in the evidence and suppressed documents caused James Patrick Crippen, the closest living male relative of Crippen, to formally request the British government pardon the doctor and repatriate his remains to America.

 However, the new scientific evidence for Crippen's innocence has been disputed.
 In The Times, journalist David Aaronovitch wrote: "As to the body being male, well the American team was using a 'special technique' that is 'very new' and 'done only by this team' and working on a single, century-old slide, described by the team leader as a 'less than optimal sample'".
 Foran responded by saying "tests showed unequivocally that the remains were male".

 Traces of the blonde hair found in curlers at the scene are now preserved in the Metropolitan Police's Crime Museum.
 Another researcher said they asked to be provided with samples from them for DNA testing, but the request has been denied several times.
 However, New Scotland Yard was willing to test a hair from the crime scene for a fee, which in turn was rejected by the investigators as "over the top."
-Researchers hypothesized that the police planted the body parts and particularly the fragment of the pyjama top at the scene to incriminate Crippen.
+Researchers hypothesized that the police planted the body parts and particularly the fragment of the pajama top at the scene to incriminate Crippen.
 He suggests that Scotland Yard was under tremendous public pressure to find and bring to trial a suspect for this heinous crime.
 An independent observer points out that the case did not become public until after the remains were found.

 In December 2009, the UK's Criminal Cases Review Commission, having reviewed the case, declared that the Court of Appeal will not hear the case to pardon Crippen posthumously.